samsonos/php_core/docs/index.md

 * I should be able to receive router call parameters throught action signature.
 * I should be able to inject any dependency into controller action for using.
 * System should follow middleware pattern, this will give ability for security and caching.
+* I should be able to configure my controller class, with support of requirmements.